Come Fly with Me

 Eudimorphodon ranzii

-icon of an image Eudimorphodon ranzii by Nobu Tamura is licensed under CC BY-SA 4.0.
+Eudimorphodon ranzii by Nobu Tamura is licensed under CC BY-SA 4.0.

 A realistic digital reconstruction of the pterosaur Ningchengopterus liuae, perched on a rocky surface.
 It has large, membranous wings attached to elongated fourth fingers, a long pointed beak with small teeth, and a body covered in reddish-brown and black pycnofibers.
 The background shows a rocky, arid landscape.